PrincipleStudios/principle-studios-openapi-generators/adr/01-system-text-json-refactor.md

 ### Registry

-We'll keep in memory a registry of URIs without fragments to JSON nodes.
+We'll keep in memory a registry of [Schema URI](json-schema-structuring)s to JSON nodes.
 This registry will also contain a reference to the original document for use with error reporting.